crs4/hyperpeer-js/README.md

 <a name="Hyperpeer+event_connection"></a>

 ### "connection"
 Connection event.
 Emitted when a connection request is received.
+If [listenConnections()](#Hyperpeer+listenConnections) was called, then [acceptConnection()](#Hyperpeer+acceptConnection) should be called to proceed with the establishment of the peer-to-peer connection.
+If [connectTo()](#Hyperpeer+connectTo) was called, then the establishment of the peer-to-peer connection begins immediately after this event.

 **Kind**: event emitted by [<code>Hyperpeer</code>](#Hyperpeer)
 **Properties**